Foran/Descent-Bot/README.md

-# A scriptable bot that connects to a Descent network game.
+# A scriptable bot that connects to a Descent network game for AI driven opponents.
 This project is in the early development stage and is receiving active attention

 To use, copy all your level data to missions (*.hog, *.rdl, *.msn), including descent.hog